Valentina-Haddad25/Valentina-Haddad25/README.md

 She/Her

 ### ⚡ Fun fact: ...
-I'm a longtime player of Star Stable, and I love traveling in an Anthony Bourdain type of way – immersing myself in the culture of every place I visit!
+I'm a video game fanatic, and I love traveling in an Anthony Bourdain type of way – immersing myself in the culture of every place I visit!